vbrunovski/Brute-Force-Attack-Example-with-JavaScript/README.md

 # Brute-Force-Attack-Example-with-JavaScript

-Please be informed tha this is not illegal to use bruteforce agains public website and api.
+Please be informed that this is not illegal to use bruteforce against public websites and api.
-This example is just to demonstrate what is a brureforce and it works.
+This example is just to demonstrate what is a bruteforce and how it works.
 Stay tuned.